Scuba Regulator Guide

-DIN connections are safer than those using yoke as they screw into the tank valve and trap the high pressure o-ring so it cannot protrude.
-They are popular in the Tech diving community.
+- DIN connections are safer than those using yoke as they screw into the tank valve and trap the high pressure o-ring so it cannot protrude.
+They are popular in the Tech diving community and over-seas.

-I would suggest that unless you plan to take up technical diving or prefer the DIN attachment, to select the yoke fitting for ease of compatibility when you travel to dive at new locations with your gear.
+Unless you plan to take up technical diving or prefer the DIN attachment, select the yoke fitting for ease of compatibility when you travel to dive at new locations with your gear.

 This refers to how the first stage (attached to the tank) reduces tank pressure (upwards of 3000psi) to an intermediate pressure (125-150psi), so the second stage (the part that’s in your mouth) can reduce the air to ambient (surrounding) pressure.
-Both types perform more or less the same and both perfectly great and very reliable for recreational diving.
-The only difference between the two is-
+Both types perform more or less the same, both are excellent choices and are very reliable for recreational diving.
+The only difference between the two is:

 The differences are negligible in both types and usually aren’t really a serious consideration when choosing a recreational diving regulator.

-Adjustable Second Stages - Some regulatorss come with a knob that can adjustment the inhalation (cracking) pressure, and/or a separate lever to adjust the flow of the air once it’s started.
-You’ll pay a little more for these features but they’ll allow you to adjust the reg to meet diving conditions, as well as being able to "tighten down" the reg if it starts a slight free-flow.
+- Adjustable Second Stages - The more desireable regulators come with a knob that can easily adjust the inhalation (cracking) pressure, and/or a separate lever to adjust the flow of the air once it’s started.
+You’ll pay a little more for these features but they’ll allow you to adjust the reg to meet your diving conditions, as well as being able to "tighten down" the reg if it starts a slight free-flow.